alphagov/publisher/docs/arch/adr-011-restricting-access-to-content-by-organisation.md

 In the immediate term, the requirement is to limit access, for non-GDS content designers, to that content which is managed by their own department.
 Signon does provide the organisation that a user belongs to, which Mainstream Publisher will use in order to make authorisation decisions when attempting to view and edit content.
 There are some cases where a content item would need to be managed by content designers from multiple organisations.

-For now the access rules can be binary, with users either given full access to a piece of content (view/edit/publish), or no access.
+For now the access rules for existing publications can be binary, with users either given full access to a piece of content (view/edit/publish), or no access.

+There is a separate discussion to be had (outside the scope of this ADR) as to whether the ability to create new publications should be restricted.
+Currently, creating new publications ("artefacts") requires the "Editor" permission, but we might want to change this to enable non-GDS content designers to be able to create new publications without needing to have this permission (for example, by introducing a new permission for creating publications).

 This ADS focuses on the technical solution to restrict access, using the data supplied by Signon about the user (i.e. the organisation to which they belong).